alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

     ⋮
 ```

-Technically all the member functions could have been `const`, because they don’t affect the device context handle which is the only state for a `Dc` instance.
-But `Dc` is `const`-designed as if it directly contained the state that’s modified (e.g. a bitmap), much the same as `std::vector` is `const`-designed as if an instance directly contained its buffer.
-My first impulse and choice was to design `Dc` as a reference class, with `const` for most everything, but on reflection I realized that it would be more clear with a design like `std::vector`.
+My first impulse and choice was to design `Dc` as a reference class, with `const` for most everything.
+Technically all the member functions could have been `const` because they don’t affect the directly contained state for a `Dc` instance — they only affect the referred to device context.
+But I ended up with `const`-ness as if a `Dc` instance directly contained the device context state that’s modified.
+This is the same way as `std::vector` is `const`-designed as if an instance directly contained its buffer.
+It’s a **logical constness**, `const` and non-`const` that supports the interface rather than the implementation.

 For the last source code line: the pure `virtual` destructor is implemented — and needs to be implemented — because it’s called non-virtually by the destructors of derived classes.
 Unfortunately there’s no syntax for defining it inline in the class definition.
 Bjarne Stroustrup chose the `= 0` syntax for pure virtual functions because it indicated that the function has no body, which is usually true, but just not the case for pure virtual destructors.